matos-pedro/Shock_Tunnel_Calculator/paper.md

 The app operates based on two approaches:

-- **Post-Experiment Approach**: The user provides the driven (or test) gas conditions such as pressure (p1), temperature (T1) and the primary shock speed (us).
+- **Post-Experiment Approach**: The user provides the driven (or test) gas conditions such as pressure (p1), temperature (T1) and the primary shock speed (us), as follows:

   ![The 'Experimental Data' tab](Images/experimental.jpeg){height="300pt"}
-- **Pre-Experiment Approach**: The user provides the pressure and temperature data from the driver and driven sections of the shock tube (p1, T1, p1, p4) and the primary shock speed (us) is estimated based on theoretical asumptions.
+- **Pre-Experiment Approach**: The user provides the pressure and temperature data from the driver and driven sections of the shock tube (p1, T1, p1, p4) and the primary shock speed (us) is estimated based on theoretical asumptions, as seen below.

   ![The 'Analytical Ms' tab](Images/analytical_ms.jpeg){height="300pt"}